echicken/doorparty-connector/README.md

 	- Replace 'password' with a random password of your own choosing
 	- Replace [tag] with your own DoorParty BBS tag, including square brackets
 - All other settings can be left at their default values.

+Synchronet's RLogin gate feature does not allow us to specify a *port* to connect to on the RLogin server, so it will always try to connect to port 513.
+If your BBS is already listening for RLogin connections on port 513:

+- Edit *ctrl/sbbs.ini*
+- In the [BBS] section, change the *RLoginInterface* setting from *0.0.0.0* to the actual IP address of your BBS server (must be anything but *0.0.0.0* or *127.0.0.1*)

+This will free up port 513 on 127.0.0.1 so that *doorparty-connector* may bind to it.
+Meanwhile your BBS will still be listening for external RLogin clients.

+- Restart Synchronet

+### Other Configurations

+This software can be used with BBS packages other than Synchronet.
+It simply accepts connections from RLogin clients, sets up an SSH tunnel to DoorParty, then connects the client to the DoorParty RLogin server via the SSH tunnel.

+Use whatever method of initiating an RLogin connection your BBS software has to offer, or use an external program (door) that provides this functionality.
+Tell it to connect to the *interface* and *port* that you have specified in *settings.json*.